-1.31 At no times should alcohol be on the Early Years premises.
-Staff should not be under the influence of alcohol or any other substance either during working hours or prior to and sufficiently close to a period of work such that their performance may be affected.
-The registered person should ensure that staff taking medication, which may make them drowsy or affect their performance, are allocated
+- 1.31 At no times should alcohol be accessible and/or visible on the premises.
+Childminders should not be under the influence of alcohol or any other substance either during working hours or prior to and sufficiently close to a period of work such that their performance may be affected. - 1.32 Childminders must not allow smoking/vaping in or on the premises, or within 15 metres (50 feet) of the premises, openable windows or ventilation intakes.
+Childminders must not allow smoking/vaping in vehicles used by the Childminders to transport children.

-- appropriate tasks.
-Any staff medication on the premises must be securely stored and out of reach of children at all times. - 1.32 Providers must not allow smoking/vaping in or on the premises, or within 15 metres (50 feet) of the premises, open windows or ventilation intakes.
-Providers must not allow smoking/vaping in vehicles used by the Providers to transport children. - 1.33 If practitioners leave the premises to smoke/vape, they must cover their clothes and before they return to their duties, they must wash their hands thoroughly with soap and remove the items used to cover their clothes. - Health Care - 1.41 The Provider promotes the good health of children and takes positive steps to prevent the spread of infection and appropriate measures when they are ill.
-The Provider makes sure that the parents inform their setting about their child's health care needs.
-In consultation with the child's parent(s) the child's health care needs are understood and any action that is necessary to support and enable the child, must be done in agreement with the parents.
-Emergency procedures are agreed, recorded and shared with all staff. - 1.42 The premises and equipment are clean and hygienic.
-The registered person ensures that staff are informed and aware of the importance of good hygiene practice in order to prevent the spread of infection.
-Staff are informed of and kept up to date with hygiene procedures.
+- 1.41 The Childminder promotes the good health of children and takes positive steps to prevent the spread of infection and appropriate measures when they are ill.
+The Childminder makes sure that the parents inform the childminder about their child's health care needs.
+In consultation with the child's parent(s) the child's health care needs are understood and any action that is necessary to enable the child must be done in agreement with the parents.
+Emergency procedures are agreed and recorded. - 1.42 The premises and equipment are clean and hygienic.
+The registered person is aware of the importance of good hygiene practice in order to prevent the spread of infection.
+Childminders keep up to date with hygiene procedures.
 A cleaning and disinfection policy and procedure should be maintained and daily records kept.
-Nappy changing should take place in accordance with the individual needs of the child and not as part of nursery routine.
-All aspects of nappy changing should prevent cross contamination of bodily fluids, waste, clean nappies, ointments etc. - 1.43 Children are encouraged to learn about hygiene through the daily routine and supported through their development in the Prime Area of Health and Self Care. - 1.44 The Provider must ensure that any animals on the premises are safe to be in the proximity of children and do not pose a health risk.
+Nappy changing should take place in accordance with the individual needs of

+- the child and not as part of a routine.
+All aspects of nappy changing to prevent cross contamination of bodily fluids, waste, clean nappies, ointments etc. - 1.43 Children are encouraged to learn about hygiene through the daily routine and supported through their development in the Prime Area of Health and Self Care. - 1.44 The Childminder must ensure that if there are any animals on the premises a SEYT risk assessment must be completed.
 In no circumstances should animals be either (a) left unattended with children or (b) transported in a vehicle with children unless kept secure and separate from children.
 A full risk assessment must be completed before an animal is brought into the premises.
-Any animal waste food, soiled bedding and excrement etc. should be removed to prevent risk of infection.
-Children and staff should wash hands with soap thoroughly immediately after interactions with animals. - 1.45 Sandpits are protected from contamination and the sand is clean.
-Water trays are emptied after each session and cleaned and disinfected regularly. - 1.46 There is a first aid box that is checked regularly and the contents replaced as necessary at the Premises and in any vehicles transporting children.
-This is readily accessible, but out of reach of children.
-There is at least one member of staff with a current Emergency First Aid at Work certificate, trained by an accredited training provider, on the premises at any one time, which is renewed every 3 years.
-This includes any staff transporting children in a vehicle.
-At least one member of staff on the premises (including outings and transporting children), must be trained in the full current Paediatric First Aid by an accredited training provider.
-Providers
+Childminders must also ensure parents are made aware of any animals on the premises and ensure they have a copy of the SEYT Risk Assessment.
+Any allergies to animals must be risk assessed and included in any Health Care Plan for an individual child.
+Waste food, soiled bedding and excrement etc. should be removed to prevent risk of infection.
+Children and Childminders should wash hands thoroughly immediately after interactions with animals.

+If unusual or exotic pets or known dangerous breeds are kept this may be grounds for refusal of registration.